mshr-h/vscode-verilog-hdl-support/README.md

 ## Configuration Settings

-Use the following settings to configure the extension to your needs
+Use the following settings to configure the extension to your needs.

 - `verilog.linting.linter` (Default: `none` )